Renaissance School of Art and Reasoning: History

-Renaissance was founded in 2006 by teachers who wanted to create a supportive but challenging academic environment for junior high-age students.
+Renaissance was founded in 2006 by Martha Daman.
 The school held its first commencement for graduating ninth grade students in June 2009.
 However, in 2011, all schools in the Lake Washington School District decided that children would begin middle school/junior high in sixth grade, and graduate middle school/junior high in eighth grade.

 Curriculum

 The Renaissance curriculum is based in the visual and performing arts.
 The school's total enrollment is deliberately kept small.